imranbohoran/indoor-mapper/README.md

 * Firebase account

 #### Build and run instructions
-- The Indoor Atlas API key and the secret needs to be added to the gradle.properties file
+- The Indoor Atlas API key and the secret needs to be added to the gradle.properties file.
+If this is not set, location logging and geofencing will not work.
-- The url of the firebase instance need to be overriden in `LocationFirebaseStore.java` *TODO: This needs to be moved to an environment variable*
+- The url of the firebase instance need to be overridden in `LocationFirebaseStore.java`
 - And then run the application.
-This should be run on a real device as the geomagnatic sensors.
+This should be run on a real device as the geomagnatic sensors are used to get location information.

+#### Running tests
+`./gradlew test`

+#### Building the apk
+`./gradlew assembleRelease`